southbite/proc-stats/README.md

 library for getting memory and cpu usage for windows, mac or linux - other os's are not supported.
 No production dependancies or compilation needed :)

-look at the unit tests to see how it is used. remember - you can pull out basic process memory stuff (rss, heapTotal, heapUsed) using process.memoryUsage() - this gives you the % CPU usage per process, and is you are using linux the vsize
+look at the unit tests to see how it is used. remember - you can pull out basic process memory stuff (rss, heapTotal, heapUsed) using process.memoryUsage() - this gives you the % CPU usage per process, and if you are using linux the vsize

 usage:
 ------